How to respond when your child is crying

 “I’m tired.”

 From age 1 to 3, your child experiences so many new things that they’ll often get tuckered out.
-On top of that, they may have several frustrating experiences throughout their day.
-When this happens, your child may become irritable, whiny, and defiant in the evening.
-They’ve reached their limit, and the slightest thing can set off the waterworks.
-This is a sign that they’re tired and need to be comforted.
+On top of that, they may have had several frustrating experiences throughout their day.

 How should you react?

-- Show empathy by letting them know that you understand what they’re going through.
-Describe what you observe: “It seems like something’s bothering you.”
+• Show empathy by letting them know that you understand what they’re going through.
+Describe what you see: “It seems like something’s bothering you.”
 During these moments, your child needs you to be close and to know you’re there for them.
 Take a moment to show them some affection.
 For example, pick them up, rock them, or sing them a song.
 Even if it’s only for a few minutes, it may help your child calm down.

 If your child gets tired often, it may help if you tweak their schedule (e.g., move up their bedtime or plan for more free time).